hanatos/vkdt/doc/howto/timelapse/readme.md

-keyframes are *sample and hold* i.e. the first keyframe is valid from the beginning of the movie, and the last one until the end.
+keyframes are *sample and hold* i.e. the first keyframe is valid from the beginning of the movie, and the last one until the end. you can right click a keyframe te select various ease-in and ease-out modes.

 if you play the animation from the start now (press `backspace` followed by `space`) you should see an effect. a good first test could be the rotation